 Norway is known for its fantastic hiking opportunities, scenic fjords, and Viking history.
-As it is another large country, you'll have many possibilities and places to visit on a two-week road trip.
-Here are our 2 favourite suggestions:
+As Norway is another large country, you'll have many possibilities for places to visit on a 2-week road trip.
+Here are our two favourite suggestions:

 West coast: Bergen, Trondheim and Stavanger

 You may be able to drive this itinerary of 700 kilometres (435 miles) in a few days.
 But you can spend as much time as you wish along the way.
 It’s the beauty of a road trip as you choose where and what you stop to see.

 Bergen to Trondheim will take you inland via the lovely town of Loen, nestled between mountains.
 And on the way back, you’ll follow the beautiful coast of Norway.
 Explore the majestic fjords, renowned worldwide for their grandeur and beauty.

 You’ll also get to experience the Atlantic Ocean Road, one of Norway’s most scenic drives.
 Then sail south again, via Bergen, all the way to Stavanger.
 You could even take time to hike up the iconic Pulpit Rock too.

 - Browse Norwegian self-drive tours for a memorable road trip

 Soak up the countryside and mountains as well as the western fjords on this tour of Norway's southern regions.
 Although it leaves out the north (we think it’s worth its own holiday!) this road trip will take you through a variety of cities, villages, and natural landscapes.

 You’ll get to admire what Norway has to offer on a complete tour from Oslo to the west coast and back.
 Along the way you'll discover the fjords, high peaks, fishing villages, and so much more.